Program Notes and Score Video

-My Piano Sonata has a long and varied history.
+The Sonata for piano has a long and varied history.
 I wrote the first movement in 1968, when I was eighteen.
 It was the first music I wrote in college at the North Carolina School of the Arts.
-I completely balked at writing another movement, however, and it just sat there unfinished.
-The summer after my senior year, after I had won but not started my position with the Phoenix Symphony, I wrote the last movement in Seattle, before moving to Phoenix.
-I wanted to combine it with the Introduction and Movement (1972) as the second movement and work all the movements into a concerto.
-But this did not materialize, and upon reexamination, the second movement did not seem to fit with the other two movements.
-I wrote another second movement in 1974 in Phoenix to complete the sonata in its final form.
+I completely balked at writing another movement, however, and it remained unfinished for several years.
+I wrote the last movement in Seattle while still attending the University of Washington, before moving to Phoenix.
+I wanted to combine the two movements with the Introduction and Movement (1972) as the second movement and work all the movements into a piano concerto.
+But this never materialized, and upon reconsideration, the second movement did not seem to fit with the other two movements.
+So I replaced it with a second movement that was more appropriate stylistically, and left the work as a solo sonata.

 Because the music was written at different times and places, each movement has a different approach.
-The first movement is a pretty standard Neo-classical sonata movement ala Hindemith.
-The last movement is a progressive rondo-type structure and similar on a large scale to the inner movements of my set of songs, Rain, Rain (1973).
-The second movement is a structure that I devised as similar to a crystal, growing from a small cell and then closing back up like a flower.
-The second and third movement stylistically predict the writing of City Music in 1974.
+The first movement is a rather standard Neo-classical sonata movement.
+The last movement has a rondo-type structure and is similar to the inner movements of my set of songs, Rain, Rain (1973) or the last movement of City Music (1974).
+The second movement uses a structure that I most notably exploited in the piano work Jazz Crystals (1974).
+The Piano Sonata was first performed by Walter Cosand at Arizona State University on February 3rd, 1986.